-When most people think of auto shipping, they think of an open car carrier.
-These are considered the standard type of carrier for the car transport industry.
+When most people think of auto shipping, they think of open auto transport carriers.
+These are considered the standard type of auto carrier for the car transport services industry.

 - Standard type of carrier means more trucks available for easier scheduling